harvard-lts/drs-import-management-service/README.md

 ## Test environment setup

-### Create .env file
+### Create integration .env file

-First, a .test.env file must be created inside /test/integration by copying the existing test.env.example file which can be found in the same folder.
+A .test.env file must be created inside /test/integration by copying the existing test.env.example file which can be found in the same folder.

+### Create functional .env file

+Similar to integration tests, a .test.env file must be created inside /test/functional, by copying the existing test.env.file.

 ### Run test environment

-Similar to the development environment, for running a local test environment there is a docker-compose-test.yml file, which contains a test runner container and an ActiveMQ container (for integration tests).
+Similar to the development environment, for running a local test environment there is a docker-compose-test.yml file, which contains a test runner container and an ActiveMQ container (for integration and functional tests).

 Before running tests locally, the environment must be up and running:
 ````